Statistical methods and software for precision oncology

-The PurIST (Purity Independent Subtyping of Tumors) classifier represents a complete translational research arc—from methodological development to clinical deployment:
+The PurIST (Purity Independent Subtyping of Tumors) classifier, developed in collaboration with the Yeh laboratory, illustrates a complete translational arc:

 - 2020 — Published classification method (Clinical Cancer Research)